Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 Consider the \emph{St. Petersburg problem} \cite{bernoulli1967specimen}.
 Suppose that an agent whose utility function is linear in money is given the chance to play a game in which they begin with \$2 and repeatedly flip a fair coin.
 For each \texttt{Heads}, the winnings double, but on the first \texttt{Tails}, the game ends.
 The expected value of a chance to play this game is then

 which is infinite.
 Anyone playing this game will only win a finite amount of money with probability 1.
 Yet, an expected utility maximizing agent would be willing to pay any finite price in order for a mere chance to play this game.
-As such, an expected utility maximizer who effectively models the future as being infinite could be convinced to sacrifice arbitrary amounts of resources to play a game like this.
+As such, an expected utility maximizer who effectively models possible future returns as infinite could be convinced to sacrifice arbitrary amounts of resources to play a game like this.
 Even if the agent playing such a game used a temporal discounting function, as long as the expected reward increased with each timestep at a rate which outpaced the inverse of the discount function, they would choose to play.
+This is not technically an impairment from an expected value standpoint, but it will lead to losses for an agent with probability approaching 1 as the cost of the game increases.